40 Best DIY Gift Ideas for Any Occasion

-Gut-healthy fermented foods include kombucha, kefir, raw milk and cheese, dairy and non-dairy yogurt, fermented non-gmo soy like tamari, tempeh, and miso, kimchi, sprouts, and raw, unpasteurized sauerkraut and pickles.
+Gut-healthy plant-based fermented foods include kombucha, kefir, non-dairy yogurt, fermented non-GMO soy such as tamari, tempeh, and miso, kimchi, sprouts, and raw, unpasteurized sauerkraut and pickles.

 Garbanzo beans, also known as chickpeas, are a great source of filling fiber, protein, and healthy fats and contain more than 2 grams of slimming resistant starch per half-cup serving.